How Much Money Do Amazon Sellers Make?

 What is that money spent on?
 Typically, initial costs include sourcing your product (including samples), Amazon fees, and promotions.
 (Read more about how much it costs to sell on Amazon here.)

 And where does that money come from?
-An overwhelming number of sellers (81%) are bootstrappers, at least partially funding their entrepreneurial endeavors with their own cash.
-A smaller portion of sellers (33%) borrowed money from banks, family, or other lenders.
+An overwhelming number of sellers (77%) are bootstrappers, funding their entrepreneurial endeavors with their own cash.
+A smaller portion of sellers (37%) borrowed money from banks, family, or other lenders.

 How much time do you need to start selling on Amazon?